RustRover 2024.3 Help

 You can save the temporary configuration as permanent for future use.

-Run with permanent configuration
+Run with a predefined configuration

 Before proceeding to the steps below, make sure you have created a permanent configuration or saved a temporary configuration as permanent.